rolandpoulter/specs/integration-testing.md

+#Integration Testing

+- (accepted)

+## Background

 Integration testing covers all quality gate steps plus additional developed and maintained functional tests available outside of the smoke test step.
 CI should be executed continuously regardless of pending pull-requests or commit merges; once a CI cycle completes another begins.

-## Background

 We need our own integration tests now that we're an independent project, basically.

 ## Goals